 The Civic Futures founders have been tracking repressive NGO laws and the persecution of activists for more than a decade.
 It is clear to us that the counter-terrorism drive of the last two decades is the dominant force leading to the shrinking of precious civic space.
 We came together in order to strengthen our response to this and to draw others into this critical work.

-Civic Futures is working with grassroots groups and those who are trying to expose repressive counter-terrorism frameworks at the transnational level.
+Civic Futures is working with grassroots groups and those who are trying to expose repressive security frameworks at the transnational level.

-Our partners on the frontline are experiencing the “Security Playbook” in action: new security laws lead to them being harassed and criminalised; they are censored and put under surveillance as states seize the technological means to do this; and many have been smeared and isolated by governments using security based fear narratives against them.
+Our partners on the frontline are experiencing the ‘Security Playbook’ in action: new state security laws lead to them being harassed and criminalised; they are censored and put under surveillance as states work hand-in-hand with corporations to develop new technological means to do this; and many have been smeared and isolated by governments that smear them as a threat to national security.

 This phenomenon is obstructing work on climate, land rights, social equality, democracy and human rights.
 We need more funders to incorporate this understanding into their funding strategies.
 If you work in these areas, you need to get to grips with the assault on civic space.